25 minutes with Damien Maloney

 Damien: I feel like if I take a 100 pictures and I make an edit of them the day after I take them, and then I make another of edit five months later, they're going to be very different.
 Obviously I try to take certain types of pictures but I think I'm way more interested in how they're edited.
 I'm more interested in how the picture is presented than how it's taken.
 I think you sort of have a clear idea of what you're wanted to communicate with it the longer you spend.
 Sometimes you can go, "Wow, this is a really cool picture that I've never thought of that no one's seen before," and then five months later, you're like, "Yeah, this is so obvious and stupid." [both laughing] It's like, “Yeah, you could’ve dialed this back a lot.”

 Mo: Yes!
-And sometimes you realise through the course of taking several photos that there's something specific you're attracted to, so maybe it's worth exploring.
+And sometimes you realize through the course of taking several photos that there's something specific you're attracted to, so maybe it's worth exploring.
 It seems like that's something you're aware of, because it becomes your works fingerprint.

 Damien: While we were in London, I did an interview with one of the writers at It's Nice That, and the interviewee happened to ask us what we studied in college.
 So she asked to interview us for a project for creative graduates that may be pursued one course of study and changed courses and how it relates.
 So I've been thinking about that a lot.
 I studied linguistics in college and I really love taking language as a science and I've been trying to figure out how to bring that into some photo work, which is fun.
 I'm looking for little details that speak to some larger thing.